 - Legitimate educational interest

-Legitimate educational interest is the need to review an education record in order for a University official to carry out his or her responsibilities in regard to performing an administrative task outlined in the official's duties, or performing a supervisory or instructional task directly related to the student's education.
+Legitimate educational interest is the need to review an education record in order for a University official to carry out his or her responsibilities or to conduct learning analytics.
+Learning analytics means the use of education records for purposes of understanding and optimizing learning and the environments in which it occurs.

 - A University official

-A University official is any person employed by the University in an administrative, supervisory, academic, research, or support position; a person elected to the Board of Regents; a student or a University graduate serving on an official University committee or assisting another University official in performing his or her tasks; or a person employed by or under contract to, or serving as the agent of, the University to perform a specific task.
+A University official is (i) any person employed by the University in an administrative, supervisory, academic, research, or support position; (ii) a person elected to the Board of Regents; (iii) any person serving on an official University committee or assisting another University official in performing his or her tasks; or (iv) a contractor, consultant, volunteer, or other person who is performing a specific task on behalf of the University.
+With regard to (iv), such person is considered a University official only if the task they perform is one for which the University would otherwise use its own employees and they are under the direct control of the University or University official with respect to the use and maintenance of personally identifiable information from Education Records.

 - Authorized disclosures without the student's prior written consent

-- The right to inspect and review all material in your file(s) except:
+The right to inspect and review your Education Records except:

-b.
-Financial information furnished by your parents in support of an application for financial aid.
+- financial information furnished by your parents in support of an application for financial aid or an application for in-state tuition,

-c.
-Confidential letters of recommendation that were placed in your file prior to January 1, 1975.
+- confidential letters of recommendation that were placed in your file prior to January 1, 1975, and

-g.
-All other records which are excluded from the FERPA definition of education records.
-Education records are maintained in a number of University offices.
-Requests to review records must be made in writing to the responsible official of each office that maintains the records.
+Education Records are maintained in a number of University offices.
+Requests to review records must be made in writing to the responsible official of each office that maintains the records at issue.
 The responsible office will comply with the request within 45 days of its receipt.

-- The right to limit disclosure of your directory information.
+The right to opt out of the disclosure of your directory information.
+Please note, the University does not routinely disclose directory information to third parties for marketing purposes.
 If you do not want the University to release those items designated as directory information, you must file a written request to that effect with the Office of the Registrar.
 However, you should carefully consider the consequences of that action before making the decision to do so.
 Information is not withheld selectively.
-If you choose to have directory information withheld, all items designated as directory information will be withheld from everyone who inquires.
+If you choose to have directory information withheld, all items designated as directory information will be withheld from everyone who inquires unless disclosure is authorized under another FERPA exception.
 If you have requested non-disclosure of directory information and wish to repeal that request, you must file a written request to that effect with the Office of the Registrar.

 U. S. Department of Education